Kjell Ernst Viktor Ander

 Kjell Ernst Viktor Ander (born 1902 - died 1992) was a Swedish entomologist.
 Ander was admitted as Doctor of Philosophy at Lund University in 1939.
 Ander worked as a docent at Lund University from 1937 to 1951.

+In 1938 Ander described the New Zealand genus Hemiandrus (Orthoptera; Anostostomatidae) and made considerable progress sorting the genera from Australia, Africa and America within the family Anostostomatidae.
+In 2024 a genus of orthoptera endemic to New Zealand was named for Ander: Anderus.